Voluntary sector: Significance to society and the economy

-In 1976, Daniel Bell predicted that the third sector would become the predominant sector in society, as the knowledge class overcame the effects of the private sector.
-This presently holds true in a number of European countries.
 According to a recent study by Johns Hopkins University, the Netherlands has the largest third sector of 20 countries across Europe.
 Ireland's non-profit fundraised income formed 0.33% of Irish GDP, less than the UK and US, in 2016.
 In Sweden, the nonprofit sector is attributed with fostering a nationwide social change towards progressive economic, social and cultural policies, while in Italy the third sector is increasingly viewed as a primary employment source for the entire country.

 In the United States, approximately 10% of GDP is attributable to the third sector.
 Donating to private religious organizations remains the most popular American cause, and all religious organizations are entirely privately funded because the government is limited from establishing or prohibiting a religion under the First Amendment.

 Sub-sectors

-Although the voluntary, community and not-for-personal-profit sectors are frequently taken to compose the "Third Sector" each of these sectors or sub-sectors have quite different characteristics.
-The community sector is assumed to comprise volunteers (unpaid) while the voluntary sector are considered (confusingly) to employ staff working for a social or community purpose.
-In addition however, the not-for-personal-profit sector is also considered to include social firms (such as cooperatives and mutuals) and more recently governmental institutions (such as Housing Associations) that have been spun off from government, although still operating fundamentally as public service delivery organisations.
-These other types of institutions may be considered to be quasi-private or quasi-public sector rather than stemming from direct community benefit motivations.
+Although the voluntary, community, and not-for-personal-profit sectors are frequently taken to compose the "Third Sector", each of these sectors or sub-sectors have quite different characteristics.
+The community sector is assumed to comprise volunteers (unpaid) while the voluntary sector is considered to employ staff working for a social or community purpose: "hence the phrase 'voluntary and community sector' (VCS) [is used] to encompass the full range".
+In addition however, the not-for-personal-profit sector is also considered to include social firms (such as cooperatives and mutuals) and more recently governmental institutions (such as Housing Associations) that have been spun off from government, although still operating fundamentally as public service delivery organizations.
+These other types of institutions may be considered to be quasi-private or quasi-public sectors rather than stemming from direct community benefit motivations.
+Other sub-divisions within the overall voluntary sector include distinctions as to purpose, such as social care, child care, animal welfare, sport, cultural development and environmental protection; organisations with religious roots; organisations which operate on a national basis such as Mind in England and Wales; and organisations with a solely local presence.

 Concerns

-There have been long-ranging arguments regarding the financial accountability of the nonprofit sector throughout Western society.
+The entry of nonprofit organizations into commercial activities (competing with the private sector) was identified in the 1980s.
+There have also been concerns about the financial accountability of the nonprofit sector throughout Western society.
 There is also ongoing concern whether the nonprofit sector will unequally draw retiring workers from the private sector as the currently large baby boomers age.
-Development of the third sector, it is argued, is linked to restructuring of the welfare state and further globalization of that process through neo-liberal strategies of the Washington consensus.
+Development of the third sector, it is argued, is linked to the restructuring of the welfare state and further globalization of that process through neo-liberal strategies of the Washington consensus.

-In a 2013 New York Times op-ed and radio podcast, The Charitable-Industrial Complex, Peter Buffett uses the terms "philanthropic colonialism" and "conscience laundering," and describes his insights into "searching for answers with their right hand to problems that others in the room have created with their left" rather than systemic change.
+In a 2013 New York Times op-ed and radio podcast, The Charitable-Industrial Complex, Peter Buffett uses the terms "philanthropic colonialism" and "conscience laundering", and describes his insights into "searching for answers with their right hand to problems that others in the room have created with their left" rather than systemic change.